Long-Term Disability Qualifications

 - Irritable bowel syndrome (IBS)

-Heart & Cardiovascular Conditions
+Heart and Cardiovascular Conditions

 - Coronary artery disease